UKCloud/documentation/articles/vmware/vmw-faq.md

 Yes, you can deploy your own load-balancing virtual appliance (for example, F5, Stingray, Zeus) if support for other algorithms is required.

-In addition, UKCloud offer Global Load Balancing from Neustar which can be customised for your own specific requirements.
-An FAQ and Service Scope are available in the Knowledge Centre.
+In addition, UKCloud offers UltraDNS - an authoritative DNS and Global Load Balancing service from Neustar, which can be customised for your own specific requirements.
+An [*FAQ*](../connectivity/conn-faq-glb.md) and [*Service Scope*](../connectivity/conn-sco-glb.md) are available in the Knowledge Centre.

 ## Storage